Living in Italy as an American: What To Expect?

 US and Canadian citizens are among those who don’t need a visa to enter Italy.
 However, if you come from other non-EU/EEA countries, you most likely will need a Schengen visa.

-The Schengen visa is required for citizens of 107 other countries, and you may see the list here.
+The Schengen visa is required for 107 other countries’ citizens; you may see the list here.
 With this visa, every 180 days, you’ll get 90 days to live in 26 European countries that are part of the Schengen area.

 If you don’t want to apply for a residence permit in Italy, you can live outside Italy for 90 days every 180 days to regain your Schengen limit.
 The place you travel to must be outside the Schengen zone.